Geophysical and Atmospheric Sciences BSc

 Course details

-This degree covers a broad basis in geophysical topics across the discipline, providing you with a solid foundation by the end of your second year.
-Staring out from physical fundamentals we will apply these to geophysical examples ranging from hazards caused by earthquakes and volcanoes to environmental monitoring.
+This degree covers a broad basis in geophysical and atmospheric topics across the discipline, providing you with a solid foundation by the end of your second year.
+Starting out from physical fundamentals, we will apply these to geophysical and atmospheric examples ranging from the Earth’s magnetic and gravitational field to seismology and hazards caused by earthquakes, volcanoes and extreme weather to climate change and environmental monitoring.

-Fieldwork will also be integral to your course, with opportunities to explore many different environments first-hand.
+Fieldwork will be integral to your course, with opportunities to explore many different environments first-hand, in the UK and abroad.

 Each academic year, you'll take a total of 120 credits.